Trouble at Bragg

 August 5, 1941, was pay day for a portion of the colored troops at Fort Bragg.
 The customary off-duty pilgrimage to Fayetteville, ten miles distant, for spending and recreational indulgences occurred.
 Late-hour returns to the post created a peak load demand for bus transportation and consequent large gatherings at a bus stop adjacent to a notorious colored section of town known as “Little Harlem” (Lutz 69).

 Early Associated Press reports on 6 August quoted the Assistant Police Chief of Fayetteville, N.A.
 Weatherington.
-Weatherington reported that he’d been told that “the Nergroes began an argument over the bus fare and that one of them kicked a military policeman in the face.
+Weatherington reported that he’d been told that “the Negroes began an argument over the bus fare and that one of them kicked a military policeman in the face.
 The negro…grabbed the military officer’s pistol and in a few seconds a series of shots sounded” (“Two Killed…”).

 According to those reports, two men were killed and at least three, a white MP and two Black soldiers, were wounded.